Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 ### Switching branches
 Switching to some other development branch is easy, if you installed your modules in dev mode.
-Just look in the lower right to access Pycharm's branch control and checkout the desired branch from remote/origin (that is branches available online, not copies on your local computer).
+Just look in the lower right to access Pycharm's branch control and
+'checkout' the desired branch from remote/origin (that is branches available online, not copies on your local computer).

 <img src="https://user-images.githubusercontent.com/5861249/178280865-70936ade-f1d4-488f-9979-86ece4cba5cb.png" alt="drawing" width="500"/>